Language Acquisition in Monolingual and Multilingual Contexts

 Early language skill is one of the best predictors of school readiness and academic achievement.
-Our lab is investigating the processes preschool children use to learn new vocabulary and grammar.
-How do children weigh competing sources of information when they make predictions about word meaning?
-What sources of information do children find the most informative?
-What can error patterns tell us about how children reason about new language?
+Our lab is investigating the processes children under five use to learn new vocabulary and grammar, particularly in dual language contexts.
+How do children weigh competing sources of information when they make predictions about word meaning in one or more languages?
+What sources of information do children find the most informative, and does this information transfer from one language to the other?
+What can error patterns tell us about how children reason about new language in one or more languages?

 Early Identification of Language Impairment